dsancheznet/zsh-config/README.md

 ## Install

 Just install or append this file to your current ´.zshrc´ and adapt it to your needs.
 It is heavyly documented so that shouldn't be a problem.

+## Requisites

+If you are on MacOSX, then you should be at least on Catalina, because that is the version Apple started using zsh.
+Even though, if you have updated from a previcous version, chances are that you still run bash.
+You can update to zsh running `chsh -s /bin/zsh`

 ## Customization